 Are innocent smoothies good for weight loss?

-No, innocent smoothies aren’t good for weight loss.
+No, innocent smoothies won’t help you lose weight and can even have the opposite effect.
 They contain concentrated amounts of sugar which can sabotage your weight loss efforts.
 Preparing a homemade smoothie made from fruit and veg is a healthier option.

 Nutrition Info You Can Trust